Sharp Lipschitz constants for the distance ratio metric: Introduction

 \begin{theorem} If $D$ and $D'$ are proper subdomains of $\Rn$ and if $f$ is a M\"obius transformation of $D$ onto $D'$, then for all $x,y\in D$

 where $m\in\{j,k\}$. \end{theorem}

-R. Kl\'en, M. Vuorinen and X. Zhang studied the sharpness of the constant $2$ in Theorem \ref{gplem} and proposed a conjecture in [KVZ]: \begin{conjecture} Let $a\in\Bn$ and $h : \Bn \to \Bn$ be a M\"obius transformation with $h(a) =0\,.$ Then
+R. Kl\'en, M. Vuorinen, and X.-H. Zhang studied the sharpness of the constant $2$ in Theorem \ref{gplem}.
+They got the sharp bilipschitz constant $1+|a|$ for the quasihyperbolic metric under M\"obius self-mappings of the unit ball \cite[Theorem 1.4]{kvz}, and proposed a conjecture for the distance ratio metric. \begin{conjecture} \cite[Conjecture 2.3]{kvz} Let $a\in\Bn$ and $h : \Bn \to \Bn=h\Bn$ be a M\"obius transformation with $h(a) =0\,.$ Then

 \end{conjecture}